 Add 1 cup flour, Beat at high speed for 2 minutes.
 Remove beater and attach bread dough hook.

 Add another cup of flour and on medium speed mix to make a soft dough.
 If dough is not forming a ball in the bottom of the mixing bowl, add more flour a little at a time until dough is cleaning the sides of the mixing bowl.
-This is what it should look like.

 Turn onto floured surface knead about 8-10 minutes

 Place in greased bowl, grease top of dough.
 Cover with tea towel and let rise until doubled. about 1 hour.